RascalTwo/CodewarScripts/docs/README.md

 If you wish to only flatten your downloaded clan stats into a single once-a-day JSON file, you can use the `--only-flatten` argument.

-***

-#### API
+#### Official API

-An API for this information was [recently added](https://github.com/codewars/codewars.com/discussions/2710), containing the same information but with 100 users listed per page - a great improvement over the current 15.
+An API for this information was [added](https://github.com/codewars/codewars.com/discussions/2710), containing the same information but with 100 users listed per page - a great improvement over the current 15.

-Unfortunately as of writing, I haven't been able to use it for half of the pages, therefore it's only usable via the `--use-api` argument, when it becomes stable I will make it default.
+For those that still wish to use the previous method, the `--use-allies` argument will do so.

 ### Estimate Honor & Score